notJyuu/datapacks/README.md

-# 🌿 Minecraft Renewable Everything Datapacks
+# 🛠️ JyuuTech Datapacks

-A collection of three Minecraft datapacks designed to make nearly **every item renewable or farmable** in **Survival Mode**, while preserving game balance and the vanilla feel.
-Great for long-term survival worlds, skyblock challenges, or anyone who wants full self-sufficiency.
+A collection of datapacks designed to make nearly **every item renewable or farmable** in **Survival Mode**, while somewhat preserving game balance with a minimal performance impact.

 ## 📦 Included Datapacks